raul23/SimulRPi/README.rst

    :align: left
    :alt: Example 05: terminal output

-..
-   IMPORTANT:
-   1 line break on GitHub
-   3 on PyPI
-   3 on readthedocs

 |

 The command line for reproducing the same results for example 5 with the script